All Episodes

 These liberal lobbyists are a triumvirate now leading the left into what they view as their biggest battle yet to stop conservatives from replacing retiring Supreme Court Justice Sandra Day O'Connor with a justice firmly aligned with the right.

-After failing repeatedly in recent years to stop the advance of a conservative agenda by the Republican-controlled White House and Congress, once powerful liberal coalition is making what amounts to a last stand over control of the Supreme Court.
+After failing repeatedly in recent years to stop the advance of a conservative agenda by the Republican-controlled White House in Congress, once powerful liberal coalition is making what amounts to a last stand over control of the Supreme Court.

 Did I not tell you this last week, too?

-I said last week liberalism is making its second to last or maybe its last stand.
+I said last week, liberalism is making its second to last or maybe its last stand.

-Because that's what moveon.org is all trying to do, but what are they doing?
+Because that's what moveon.org is all trying to do.

-They're trying to try to uh shape public opinion.
+They're trying to shape public opinion.

 What are they getting here?

-Ones or threes.
+Ones or threes?

-I forgot in the new report.
+I forget in the new report.

-Donors are given big bucks, and everything the donors don't want to happen is happening.
+Donors are given big bucks and everything that donors don't want to happen is happening in a number of ways.

-We had the polling data pre-vacancy polling data, shared it with you last week, and there's no question about the before all this hype started, all the polls taken uh before Sandra Day O'Connor retired.
+We had the polling data, pre-vacancy polling data, shared it with you last week, and there's no question about the, before all this hype started, all the polls taken before Sandra Day O'Connor retired, it looks bad for the left and they know it.

-And and you've got now another memo from uh Stan Greenberg and James Carville and Bob Schrum suggesting that liberals are in trouble, the Democrats are in trouble, and Obama, Osama Obama was in uh Florida over the weekend, uh stumping for Bill Nelson.
+And you've got now another memo from Stan Greenberg and James Carville and Bob Shrum suggesting that liberals are in trouble, the Democrats are in trouble.

-And he said Democrats have got trouble.
+And he said, Democrats have got trouble.

-We gotta we're we're what did he say here?
+What did he say here?

 We're trying to decide what our core values are.